bcumming/uenv-webinar-2025/slides.md

 srun --uenv=prgenv-gnu/24.11 --view=default ./post-proc
 ```

-The uenv and view will be loaded inside the script, and inside the `srun` call.
+The uenv and view will be loaded inside the script, and for the first `srun` call.

 **Fun fact**: the commands in an sbatch script execute on the first compute node in your job.